mtumilowicz/java12-io-socket-client-server-workshop/README.md

   * we just shifted the problem of thread explosion into a different place
   * application could begin responding slowly due to frequent garbage collection cycles and context switching.
+* example:
+    * tomcat: 100 thread for processing requests + 100 container threads (business logic)
+    * netty: 4 threads in event loop + 100 container threads (business logic)
+* A major improvement in the HTTP 1.1 standard is persistent connections
+    * In HTTP 1.0, a connection between a Web client and server is closed after a single request/response cycle.
+    In HTTP 1.1, a connection is kept alive and reused for multiple requests
+    * Persistent connections reduce communication lag perceptibly, because the client doesn't need to renegotiate the TCP connection after each request
+    * thread per HTTP connection, which is based on HTTP 1.1's persistent connections, is a common solution vendors have adopted
+    * Under this strategy, each HTTP connection between client and server is associated with one thread on the server side
+    * Threads are allocated from a server-managed thread pool.
+Once a connection is closed, the dedicated thread is recycled back to the pool and is ready to serve other tasks
+    * Depending on the hardware configuration, this approach can scale to a high number of concurrent connections
+    * threads are relatively expensive in terms of memory use
+    * Servers configured with a fixed number of threads can suffer the thread starvation problem, whereby requests from new clients are rejected once all the threads in the pool are taken
+    * for many Web sites, users request pages from the server only sporadically.
+This is known as a page-by-page model.
+The connection threads are idling most of the time, which is a waste of resources
+    * Thanks to the non-blocking I/O capability introduced in Java 4's New I/O APIs for the Java Platform (NIO) package, a persistent HTTP connection doesn't require that a thread be constantly attached to it
+    * Threads can be allocated to connections only when requests are being processed
+    * When a connection is idle between requests, the thread can be recycled, and the connection is placed in a centralized NIO select set to detect new requests without consuming a separate thread
+    * This model, called **thread per request**, potentially allows Web servers to handle a growing number of user connections with a fixed number of threads
+    * Users of Ajax applications interact with the Web server much more frequently than in the page-by-page model
+    * Unlike ordinary user requests, Ajax requests can be sent frequently by one client to the server.
+In addition, both the client and scripts running on the client side can poll the Web server regularly for updates
+    * More simultaneous requests cause more threads to be consumed, which cancels out the benefit of the thread-per-request approach to a high degree
+    * Some slow-running back-end routines worsen the situation.
+For example, a request could be blocked by a depleted JDBC connection pool, or a low-throughput Web service endpoint
+    * Until the resource becomes available, the thread could be stuck with the pending request for a long time.
+It would be better to place the request in a centralized queue waiting for available resources and recycle that thread
+    *  This effectively throttles the number of request threads to match the capacity of the slow-running back-end routines
+    * It also suggests that at a certain point during request processing (when the request is stored in the queue), no threads are consumed for the request at all
+    * Asynchronous support in Servlet 3.0 is designed to achieve this scenario through a universal and portable approach
 # conclusions in a nutshell
 * `Socket` - client side of the connection
 * `ServerSocket` - server side of the connection